licarpen/aws-developer/README.md

 #### Parameters
 * way to provide inputs to your AWS CloudFormation template
-* enable resuing templates across apps
+* enable reusing templates across apps
 * if a resource configuration is likely to change in the future, use a parameter to avoid re-uploading template to change the content
 * use Fn::Ref
   * !Ref
   * can reference parameters or resources
+    * returns value of parameter or id of resources
 * pseudo parameters
   * AWS::AccountId
   * AWS::NotificationARNs